Alberta minister says 25-year-old daughter was attacked in downtown Calgary | CBC News

 In February, a Black Muslim woman was threatened with physical violence at an LRT station in Edmonton.

-Sawhney said the attack on her daughter has left her "more motivated than ever" to ensure that all women can walk in public without fear of being attacked.
+The alleged attack on her daughter has left Rajan "more motivated than ever" to ensure that all women can walk in public without fear of being attacked, she said.

+"We are just going to turn this around and we're going to make sure that we have a very robust conversation about this, and that there's more awareness out there," Rajan said.

+"Hopefully people will not be bystanders [and] everybody will speak up — not just the visible minorities, but everybody across the board."